cisco2001/alx-system_engineering-devops/0x00-shell_basics/README.md

 # File: 5-listfilesdigitonly
 	A script that lists content of the current directory including hidden files in long format with user and group IDs displayed numerically

+# File: 6-firstdirectory
+	A script that creates a directory in /tmp directory